HANICA-DEA/spotitube/README.md

 Note that the relevant parts are the `id` and `offlineAvailable`.
 The `id` should be used by the server to lookup the Track, before adding it to the Playlist.
 The offline availability should correctly be set.

-It will expect a response containing the complete list of tracks for the given:
+It will expect a response containing the complete list of tracks for the given playlist:

 ```